ecmwf/polytope/docs/Service/Features/vertical_profile.md

 ds = earthkit.data.from_source("polytope", "ecmwf-mars", request, stream=False, address='polytope.ecmwf.int')
 ```
-The following will return a vertical profile on `2024-10-06 00:00:00` with levels from `0` to `1000` including all levels available in between, for the parameters `164/167/169` at the point given.
+The following will return a vertical profile from yesterday's midnight forecast with levels from `0` to `1000` including all levels available in between, for the parameters `164/167/169` at the point given.
 This data will be returned for each ensemble number requested.

 `"polytope"` refers to the underlying service being used to return the data. `"ecmwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.